CoffeRobot/fato/README.md

 FATO - Fast and Adaptive Tracker of Objects
 =====

 ROS-package for detecting and tracking unknown objects in 2D and 3D.
+For more information please refer to the following paper:

 *A.Pieropan; N.Bergström; M.Ishikawa; H.Kjellström (2015) [Robust 3D Tracking of Unknown Objects](http://http://www.csc.kth.se/~hedvig/publications/icra_15.pdf).
 IEEE International Conference on Robotics and Automation.*